jonwaterschoot/plugdata-daisy-simple/01_install_setup_plugdata/04_serial/serial_debug_print.md

 ## RTFM

 We all like to jump in head first, and then when we fall we look up our mistakes.
-There is a lot of useful info at the HVCC docs that goes over some of the most important things to consider when debugging.
+There is a lot of useful info at the [HVCC docs](https://wasted-audio.github.io/hvcc/) that goes over some of the most important things to consider when debugging.

-Read this when getting started, look at the Tips and Tricks section, and the Known Limitations.
+Read this when [getting started: wasted-audio.github.io/hvcc/docs/02.getting_started.html](https://wasted-audio.github.io/hvcc/docs/02.getting_started.html), look at the Tips and Tricks section, and the Known Limitations.

 ## No spaces in your files and paths, no CAPS in custom json names.